ChristianKreuzberger/DASH-SVC-Toolchain/README.md

-## Demultiplexing a H.264/SVC File into multiple segments and layers
+## Demultiplexing a H.264/SVC File into multiple segments and layers without temporal scalability

 Assuming you are in the DASH-SVC-Toolchain directory, follow these steps:

+    TODO
+    TODO
+    TODO

+## Demultiplexing a H.264/SVC File into multiple segments and layers with temporal scalability

+Assuming you are in the DASH-SVC-Toolchain directory, follow these steps:

+    TODO
+    TODO
+    TODO